andejtIN602/Skin-Feature-Packages/README.md

 -- INFO --

-This repository contains all feature packages I have developed for Skin Errors can occur if not imported on the version specified in this README.
+This repository contains all feature packages I have developed for Skin, errors can occur if not imported on the version specified in this README.

 -- UPDATES --